 Are there any precautions to be followed before undergoing these tests?

 No, there are no specific precautions a woman has to follow before undergoing a breast cancer screening test.
 However, it is always better to get a clinical breast exam done before a mammogram or MRI so that the investigation can be targeted around the symptoms, if any, experienced by a woman.

 Breast cancer screening test result: What do positive results indicate?

-The breast cancer screening test can help us to know about any structural abnormalities in the breast tissue.
+The breast cancer screening test can help us to know about any structural abnormalities in the breast tissue and aid in self-care.
 However, a positive report might not always indicate cancer.
 So there is no need to be scared of the tests or the test results.

 In case of any abnormality being detected in the screening tests, the woman might be directed to take further tests such as a biopsy which will help to diagnose the condition.

 Do negative screening test results indicate no risk of cancer?

 No. A negative screening test may indicate that there is no structural abnormality at present and that one should continue with routine screening to be safe.
 However, if a woman notices any changes in the breast even a few months after the screening tests, it is wise to get a screening test done again.
 There is a high chance that a woman might have some internal symptoms, which can be detected between two different screening tests or mammograms.

 A lot of women undergo breast cancer screening tests with a lot of anxiety and quite a few avoid these tests due to the fear of a cancer diagnosis.
 But what many women fail to understand is that these tests can help in lump detection that is already present or any changes in the breast which are unnoticed.

 Although breast cancer screening tests do not prevent cancer, it can help you to find breast cancer early which in turn makes it easier to treat cancer.
 Hence, talk to your doctor about breast cancer screening tests that are right for you, and the right time to undergo a screening test.